barnabasmwenda/Responsive-UI-UX-Exit-Intent-Popup/README.md

 # How does it work?
 Exit intent works by tracking user behavior, detecting when a visitor is about to leave a webpage, and triggering a targeted popup or message at that critical moment.
 By analyzing mouse movement or scrolling patterns, it detects exit intent, prompting timely interventions like special offers or subscription prompts to re-engage users before they leave.

+# Why use an Exit Intent Popup?
+This popup aims to retain users, prompt action, and gather information before they navigate away, boosting conversions.